• Skip to primary navigation

 A basket of mini parmesan biscuits.

-These biscuits are always a favorite whether served with a breakfast quiche, bowl of chicken chili or steak dinner.
+These biscuits are always a favorite whether served with a breakfast quiche, bowl of chicken chili or next to a juicy steak.
 Parmesan cheese is not only mixed into the biscuit dough, but it coats the bottom of the biscuits forming a crispy coating to the bottom of each bite sized biscuit.

-You’ll find these to be a crowd-pleaser and they could not be easier to assemble.
 The dough comes together with just a few pulses of a food processor.
-They are perfect for adding to a brunch spread or to replace a plain dinner roll.
-They’re awesome with a slice of ham, who doesn’t love a mini ham biscuit.
+Cheese biscuits are perfect for adding to a brunch spread or to replace a plain dinner roll.
+Try them with a slice of ham, who doesn’t love a mini ham biscuit.

 Baked mini parmesan biscuits on parchment paper.

-For this recipe, use a block of parmesan cheese from the cheese section of the grocery store.
-Grate it at home with a food processor.
+For this recipe, use a block of parmesan cheese from the cheese section of the grocery store for the most flavor.

 Buttermilk gives flavor to the biscuits, helps them stay tender, and reacts with the baking powder to make them rise up nice and tall.
 If you don’t have buttermilk on hand, you can still make these biscuits!
 If you don’t have time to run out to the store, follow this guide for making your own buttermilk at home.